-The Agricultural Producers Association of Saskatchewan serves Saskatchewan’s agricultural producer's interests through direct voluntary membership of rural municipalities.
+The Agricultural Producers Association of Saskatchewan (APAS) serves Saskatchewan’s agricultural producer's interests through direct voluntary membership of rural municipalities.
 When a rural municipality decides to join APAS, all ratepayers in that RM become members of APAS.
 Each member RM must elect or appoint an APAS Representative.

 Each APAS Representative is responsible for gathering producer input from their RM to bring to APAS policy discussions and to bring information on APAS policy positions and activities back to the agricultural producers in their rural municipality.
 APAS Representatives are eligible to vote at general meetings, can run for and elect Directors for their Districts and sit on APAS Policy Committees.
 Ratepayers elect their APAS Representatives to four-year terms at the same time as rural municipal elections.
 The next APAS Representative election will take place on November 9, 2020.
 Nominations open on July 13 and close on October 7, 2020.

 Board of Directors

 The twelve-member APAS Board leads the organization and sets its strategic direction.
-From the board, an Executive Committee made up of a President and two Vice-Presidents are elected.
+From the board, an Executive Committee made up of a President and two Vice-Presidents is elected.
 Election of the the Board of Directors and Executive occurs at the Annual General Meeting.

-Organizations with an interest in agriculture and rural Saskatchewan can also become Associate Members.
-As an Associate Member, the organization can sit on APAS Policy committees, attend the Annual General Meeting and participate in setting the direction of the general farm organization.
+Organizations with an interest in agriculture and rural Saskatchewan can become Associate Members of APAS.
+As an Associate Member, the organization can sit on APAS Policy committees, attend the Annual General Meeting and participate in setting the direction of the organization.
 Associate Members and APAS collectively are able to pool their resources, expertise and policy reach to better serve farmers and ranchers in rural Saskatchewan.

 The APAS Board of Directors may delegate matters for further consideration and analysis to one of its six policy committees: